Asbi-Tech/invictus-ai-agent-platform/docs/COPILOT_API.md

 ## Overview

-The Copilot API provides two primary modes of interaction:
+The Copilot API is a multi-agent system with 10 specialized subgraphs orchestrated by a central coordinator.
+It supports:

 | Mode | Purpose | Output |
 |------|---------|--------|